mark-mcdermott/drivetracks-wip-nuxt3/README.md

 - `^ + c`

 ### Hide The Private Page Link
+- Right now if you are logged out and click the link to the private page, you're redirected to the homepage, which is what we want.
+But we also don't even want the link to the private page to show at all for users who are logged out.
+Sidebase Nuxt Auth gives us a `useAuth()` method which has a `status` property.
+With `status`, we can add conditional vue logic in templates like `v-if="status === 'authenticated'"` which will only render it's tag if the user is logged in.
 - `cd ~/app/frontend`
 - make `~/app/frontend/components/Header.vue` look like this:
 ```